cdresche/IT-Support-Engineer-Take-Home/setting-up-some-workstations.md

 IT Support updates ticket with any important information and then marks ticket as complete, which triggers a "Welcome Email" that could include:
 * Login process details (no account information) & IT helpdesk links
 * Security best practices & password management guide
-* VPN access instructions & company policy documents
+* VPN access instructions
+* Company policy documents
+* How to access company resources
+* Team communication tools overview

 ## Ubuntu Linux Workstation Onboarding Process

 ### Pre-Monday Automated Workflow
+A New Hire Request in service ticketing system triggers an automated workflow:

 1. Create the developer's Microsoft Entra ID (Azure AD) account
 2. Assign Microsoft 365, GitLab, Slack, Bitwarden, and VPN licenses